christian-wolf-eks/ls-sign/content/individual-files.rst

 Checking by the importer
 ========================

-The importer must check the hashes of each file found in the extracted ZIP file.
+The importer must check the hashes of each file found in the extracted zipped file.
 To do so, the importer must decode the base64-encoded string.
 For each file, the importer must guess the underlying hashing algorithm based on the length of the hashes in the raw string.

-Any hash collision must be reported to the user.
+Any discrepancies between hash stored in the ``individual-hashes`` and the hashes of the actual files in the FMU must be reported to the user.
 Additionally, the user should be able to configure the importer such that the import process is aborted before any binary code from the FMU under test is executed.

 If there are files in the FMU which are not part of the hash list, the import must be aborted and an error message must be provided.